lorentzforces/blue-prints-notes/dates-combinations-safes.md

 | (presumed)   |             |        |                                                   |
 | (presumed)   |             |        |                                                   |

+The drafting room shows that there is a safe in the room with a built-in writing desk.
+The safe is to the left of the desk.

 > _NOTE: Dates are MM-DD-YYYY, years omitted (MM-DD) where unknown._

 ### Significant and Non-significant Dates